AnirudhG07/awesome-yazi/checkout_more/Old_archived_plugins/README.md

 ```bash
 ya pack -a redbeardymcgee/yazi-plugins:fg
 ```

-Note, this plugin may work for higher versions of Yazi, as well.
-It has been tested on Yazi v0.3.3 and works fine.

 > [!Tip]
 > You can download latest version of fg.yazi, as mentioned in main `README.md`.